toarasia/toarasia.github.io/_pages/publications.md

 # TOAR-II EAO3
-EAO3 database is under construction.
+EAO3 database is under construction and will be coming soon.